AIR QUALITY CA USG

-San Bernardino's air quality is moderate.
-Unusually sensitive people should consider reducing prolonged outdoor exertion.
+San Bernardino's air quality is unhealthy for sensitive groups.
+People with respiratory conditions should limit outdoor activity.

 Average AQI